 Should I be given time to complete the programme?

 In short, yes.
 Any workload adjustments that enable you to undertake PGCAP should be agreed locally with your School, line manager or mentor.
-Typically speaking, a slightly larger workload adjustment is recommended I your first year on PGCAP when compared to your second year on PGCAP.
+Typically speaking, a slightly larger workload adjustment is recommended in your first year on PGCAP when compared to your second year on PGCAP.
+You shouild use the notional learning hours in the course specifications as a guideline for how much time to negotiate for programme completion.
 For clarity, the PGCAP team and LEADS do not negotiate workload adjustments.

 Will the taught sessions be relevant to my context specifically or are they general?

 We have recently redeveloped our entire programme to provide more specific support.
 Whilst some of our course will have more of a ‘general’ feel to them, several courses have been developed (particularly in our second year) to provide more specific learning, teaching and assessment development ideas relevant to individuals.
 This is particularly apparent through the assessments on the programme which are specifically related to your practice.